rhiannemock/ketoboot/README.md

 PRINTABLE LINKS

-The printables didnt work on the github pages site, this is because i used relative links and so this has been changed.
+The printables didn't work on the github pages site, this is because i used relative links and so this has been changed.

 The printable shopping list now opens in a separate window.